Cromwellian conquest of Ireland: Wexford, Waterford and Duncannon

 The New Model Army then marched south to secure the ports of Wexford, Waterford and Duncannon.
 Wexford was the scene of another infamous atrocity: the Sack of Wexford, when Parliamentarian troops broke into the town while negotiations for its surrender were ongoing, and sacked it, killing about 2,000 soldiers and 1,500 townspeople and burning much of the town.
-Cromwell's responsibility for the sack of Wexford is disputed.
-He did not order the attack on the town, and had been in the process of negotiating its surrender when his troops broke into the town.
-On the other hand, his critics point out that he made little effort to restrain his troops or to punish them afterwards for their conduct.

-Arguably, the sack of Wexford was somewhat counter-productive for the Parliamentarians.
-The destruction of the town meant that the Parliamentarians could not use its port as a base for supplying their forces in Ireland.
-Secondly, the effects of the severe measures adopted at Drogheda and at Wexford were mixed.
-To some degree they may have been intended to discourage further resistance.
-The Gaelic Irish majority saw such towns as culturally English; seeing the Anglo-Irish being punished so harshly, the rural Gaelic Irish might expect even worse unless they complied with the invaders.

 The Royalist commander Ormonde thought that the terror of Cromwell's army had a paralysing effect on his forces.
 Towns like New Ross and Carlow subsequently surrendered on terms when besieged by Cromwell's forces.
 On the other hand, the massacres of the defenders of Drogheda and Wexford prolonged resistance elsewhere, as they convinced many Irish Catholics that they would be killed even if they surrendered.

 Such towns as Waterford, Duncannon, Clonmel, Limerick and Galway only surrendered after determined resistance.
 Cromwell was unable to take Waterford or Duncannon and the New Model Army had to retire to winter quarters, where many of its men died of disease, especially typhoid and dysentery.
 The port city of Waterford and Duncannon town eventually surrendered after prolonged sieges in 1650.